How One HPE Platinum Reseller Leveraged Loss Prevention

 Many of us have encountered delays in the last few months.
 Delayed projects.
 Delayed profits.
 Delayed packages for both business and personal purchases.
 One of our VAR clients, Rachel, experienced this feeling a few weeks ago.

-When she reached out to us, a 3+ week delay was prevented, and her team’s project could be completed.
-How did she manage it?
+When she reached out to her team at B2X, a 3+ week delay was prevented on critical project.
+How did she pull that off?

-Our client, Rachel, is on a HPE Platinum Partner team in the Midwest.
+Our client is on the sales and service team at an HPE Platinum Partner operating out of the Midwest.
 And service is the name of the game for this solution provider.
 They have both the privilege and the responsibility of supporting the compute and storage infrastructure for one of the largest telecommunications providers in the country.
 Customers like this provide a large amount of business, and accordingly demand great service and speed from their suppliers.

 However, many times speed is out of the hands of the solution provider.
 They can process their side of the transaction with lightning speed.
 But they depend on a global supply chain and specific distributors that grant them access to that supply chain.

 Approximately 2 weeks before contacting B2X Global, Rachel’s team processed an order for 3 server hosts (DL380s) with their primary distributor.
-The order was processed through a normal deal registration process to attain the discounts their end user demands.
+The order was processed through her standard process to attain the discounts their end user demands.
 This Platinum VAR was provided with an estimate of “approximately 2 weeks” for the server configurations to ship complete, en route to the customer.

 The morning that this reseller reached out to us, they’d just been updated that their servers’ ETA was delayed by 3 weeks.